orgua/shepherd_v2_planning/99_open_tasks.rst

 - SSH speedproblem: cpu-encryption is slow, transfer is ~ 50 MBit with 100% CPU Usage
     - Crypto-Module brings ~ 25 MBit with < 30% CPU Usage
     - ssh should allow to switch to lower crypto after handshake, maybe even something that is fast for Crypto-Module

+- i2c1 is only for target-pin-header and can be disabled by default (needed for target-programmer later)
+- uart1 is disabled for now (to access pins in linux)
+- calibration: switching main power to both targets shows, that the routes seem to have different current-readings for the same load! odd

 Software - OpenOCD
 ------------------